ARam2142/Google-Book-Search/README.md

 # Google-Book-Search

 # Background
 In this application you can look at any book you want.
-You may look at the name, author, etc.
+You may look at the name, author, etc. This needs more work.
+It is not even close to done.
+The front end design is up and ready.
+The functionalality for searching books and saving them to the mongoose db is still in progress.

 # UserStory
 As a user, i want to be able to save books as well as search them.